From Out of Nowhere (Jeff Lynne's ELO album)

 From Out of Nowhere is the fourteenth studio album by British rock band Electric Light Orchestra (ELO), and the second credited to Jeff Lynne's ELO.
 The band's first studio album in four years, it was released on 1 November 2019 through Big Trilby and Columbia Records.
 The title track was released as the lead single on 26 September 2019.
 Lynne played most instruments on the album.
-Despite only playing on one track, keyboardist Richard Tandy finally returned to Jeff Lynne's ELO as a permanent member.
+Keyboardist Richard Tandy returned to play on one track, marking his final appearance on an ELO album prior to his death in 2024.

 Background

 Lynne stated that the first track he wrote for the album was the title track, and said it was named "From Out of Nowhere" as "that's exactly where it came from".
 Its themes of "hope and salvation" and optimism also appear throughout the album.

 From Out of Nowhere Tour

-In January 2020 Jeff Lynne's ELO announced a tour that would take place across the UK, Europe, and Ireland.
-On 15 May the tour was cancelled due to the COVID-19 pandemic.
+In January 2020, Jeff Lynne's ELO announced a tour that would take place across the UK, Europe, and Ireland.
+On 15 May, the tour was cancelled due to the COVID-19 pandemic.